emerge-ehri/fhir-specification/docs/source/design.rst

 HGSC Report Structure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. todo:: <add a brief description of the common vs different elements from that of LMM>
+TODO <add a brief description of the common vs different elements from that of LMM>

 The HGSC general report layout and detailed mapping to their example report...